Consumer medicine information

 How much to take

-To treat a current episode of ulcerative colitis your daily dose is 2.4 g to 4.8 g taken once daily or in divided doses.
+The usual dose to treat a current episode of ulcerative colitis is 2.4 g to 4.8 g taken once daily or in divided doses.
 The dosage may be adjusted by your doctor.

-To prevent an episode of ulcerative colitis your daily dose is 1.6 g to 2.4 g taken once daily or in divided doses.
+The usual dose to prevent an episode of ulcerative colitis is 1.6 g to 2.4 g taken once daily or in divided doses.

 How to take it